 For one-time reporting:

 1. The NF sends Nnwdaf_AnalyticsInfo_Request to NWDAF, indicating request for analytics for congestion in a specific location.
 The NF can request statistics or predictions or both.
-The type of analytics is set to user data congestion analytics for transfer over user plane, control plane, or both, Analytics Filter is set to a location (e.g. ECGI, TA).
+The type of analytics is set to user data congestion analytics for transfer over user plane, control plane, or both, Analytics Filter is set to both a location (e.g. ECGI, TA) and an indication to provide the list of applications that contribute to most of the traffic may be also provided.

 2-3.
 If the request is authorized, and in order to provide the requested analytics, the NWDAF may request the measurement information for the requested location from OAM services following the data collection from OAM procedure as captured in 6.2.3.2.
 If the NWDAF already has information about the requested location, these steps are omitted.
 The NWDAF may obtain measurements by invoking management services that are defined in TS 28.532 [6] and TS 28.550 [7].
+If a request is to provide the list of applications that contribute to most of the traffic, the NWDAF collects input data from the AF for the Applications being served by AF(s) by invoking Naf_EventExposure_Subscribe service or Nnef_EventExposure_Subscribe (if via NEF),

-3.a
+3.a If a request is to provide the list of applications that contribute to most of the traffic, the NWDAF uses data from UPF or from AF or from both,

 4. The NWDAF derives requested analytics.